Technology @ JHS

 Lots of reasonable keyboards are available.
 Look and feel are important, as well as the fact that your student may be carrying it daily in their backpack.
-For those students with large hands, they may find a separate full size keyboard easier to use.
+For those students with large hands, they may find a separate full-size keyboard easier to use.
 Recently added mouse and trackpad support adds more reason to explore this option.
 Note that one of the new Apple smart keyboards does support iPad; however it is not an appropriate case, as it does not cover the corners.

-- Sparin Keyboard - Apple like design in an economical keyboard
+- Kensington Keyboard - Apple-like design in an economical keyboard

 A stylus is used to write or draw on the iPad screen.
 Although fingers can be used on the screen, they are not as accurate and efficient as a stylus can be.
 Make sure you get a stylus that is compatible with the iPad and will not damage the screen.
-Pay particular attention to the length of the stylus as the come in sizes from 2" to 7", get one long enough to be held comfortably by your student.
-For some a 3-4" stylus is fine.
+Pay particular attention to the length of the stylus as they come in sizes from 2" to 7"; get one long enough to be held comfortably by your student.
+For some, a 3-4" stylus is fine.
 For some of the older students with larger hands, a 7" stylus is more appropriate.
 As of the iPad 2018, you may also use the Apple Pencil Stylus as well as the Logitech Crayon.

 - Jot Pro - highly accurate and more costly.
 We've had mixed results with these stylus, but they are a step up accuracy-wise.